 The grading policy for Anatomy and Physiology is consistent with the grading policy of the School of Practical Nursing.
 Students have weekly pop tests that are averaged and count as a unit test.
 Then all weekly unit tests will count 75% of the course grade.
 There is a cumulative final exam which will count 25% of final course grade.
-The student must be present on the day of the final exam in order to complete course requirements.
 A student must achieve 80 or above on the course to pass and make satisfactory academic progress and progress in the program.
 There is no rounding of grades in the nursing program.